Dianthus basuticus: Description

 The inflorescence is usually branched, and rises c.
 15 cm above the main leaf tufts.

 The flowers are usually dark pink, c.
-20 mm wide, and appear in Summer-Autumn (Nov-Apr.).
+20 mm wide, and appear in Summer–Autumn (November–April).

 The petals are broad and obovate (those of most other South African species are narrower and oblanceolate) with only minutely toothed or serrated tips.
 The petals are sometimes slightly recurved.

-The calyx is 15–20 mm in length, with 2-3 bract-pairs.
-The bracts are 15-20mm long.
+The calyx is 15–20 mm in length, with 2–3 bract-pairs.
+The bracts are 15–20 mm long.

 The Dianthus basuticus petals are only mildly or minutely serrated.